 One of the most asked questions I get is if PC and mobile programming are different, and if one is better than the other.
-I will make a list of the differences between the two types of programming for you, but the answer to the latter question really depends on your preferences.
+Just like there is a way to use Videoslots bonus code on PC and mobile, there are programming languages that can be used on both PC and mobile, but today, I will make a list of the differences between the two types of programming for you, but the answer to the original question really depends on your preferences.
 Without any further ado, here are some of the differences between PC and mobile programming:

 Not all programming languages can be used for mobile development